1925 Chicago Cardinals season: Milwaukee scandal

+Pottsville controversy

 The Milwaukee scandal did have implications for the 1925 NFL Championship and the second controversy.
 In December 1925, the Pottsville Maroons had their title removed by the NFL and given to the Cardinals for playing in an unsanctioned game against the Notre Dame All-Stars.
 To this day, Pottsville residents and supporters still demand to know why Chicago was awarded the title even though they too were found by Carr to have violated the NFL's rules.
 According to Bob Carroll of the Professional Football Researchers Association, "The Cardinals didn't defy the league", Carroll said.
 "Pottsville did.
 It was a great team, but the owner made a mistake."
 However, it is still not entirely known if O'Brien knew of the high school players on the Badgers team.

 For his part, Cardinals owner Chris O'Brien refused to accept the championship title for his team.
 At the owners' meeting after the season was over, he argued that his team did not deserve to take the title over a team which had beaten them fairly.
 It appears that his reasons for scheduling the Milwaukee and Hammond games had been not to take the title, but rather to convince the cross-town Chicago Bears to play his team again – the Bears, with Red Grange in their roster, were a very lucrative draw.
 The NFL said it would revisit the issue later, but never did.
 It was only later, under the ownership of Charles Bidwill and his son Bill Bidwill, that the Cardinals began claiming the championship title.